-Having the right VISUALS for your gameplay matters.
+Having the right VISUALS for your gameplay is key.
 Not having the proper marriage can literally COST MILLIONS and ALIENATE your AUDIENCE.
 It’s all about FEEL to your players but behind the scenes there is a SCIENCE to it.
-Below is a taste of what good ART DIRECTION looks like.
+Below is a taste of what my ART DIRECTION process looks like.

 LETS GET STARTED

 Some games will blow you away.
 In those projects the art just feels right for the gameplay.
 There is a reason for that synergy.
 My personal philosophy are the 3M’s.
 MECHANICS, METAPHOR and MARKET.
 These three keys matter most in giving your audience the best experience possible.